Top 10 Cambodian Street Food: A Culinary Adventure

 2ShallotsChopped

-Preparation: Blend into a smooth paste.
+Preparation: Blend into a smooth paste using a mortar or food processor.

 Main Ingredients